Trilarion/imperialism-remake/documentation/definition/military.rst

 * Light and heavy cavalry (move and attack or heavy artillery attack only, or move attack and move on, light cavalry)
 * Health status is displayed as a bar with green yellow and red (red is casualties, green is full morale) or so
 * Movement capacity and speed depends on development of railroad system.
-* Military garnisons can only be seen by neighbored provinces with some degree of uncertainty depending on how many units (especially officers) you have for yourself.
+* Military garrisons can only be seen by neighbored provinces with some degree of uncertainty depending on how many units (especially officers) you have for yourself.

 .. todo:: Provide details of how capacity and speed depend on development of railroad system and make this